Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Explosive corn growth!

 As you can see in a couple of those photos, the corn is really getting high - I'm surprised at how fast it is growing.
 It's grown at least 2 to 3 feet in the past 2 weeks.
 In some places it's actually already blocking the view of the horizon from the road!
-I knew beforehand that the corn fields might make storm observing/photography more difficult as summer progressed, so this isn't a total surprise.
+I knew beforehand that the corn fields might make storm photography/photography more difficult as summer progressed, so this isn't a total surprise.
 There are still plenty of views available where the road is more level with (or higher than) the fields, and many of the fields have not been planted yet (or at least not with corn).